Revision 01 July 2023

-decon international GmbH has implemented numerous technical and organisational measures to ensure the most comprehensive as possible protection of personal data processed via this website.
-Nevertheless, internet based data transmission can still be subject to vulnerabilities, meaning that absolute protection can not be guaranteed.
+DECON INTERNATIONAL has implemented numerous technical and organisational measures to ensure the most comprehensive as possible protection of personal data processed via this website.
+Nevertheless, internet-based data transmission can still be subject to vulnerabilities, meaning that absolute protection cannot be guaranteed.
 For this reason, each data subject is free to provide us with personal data via alternative means, for example by telephone.

-The controller within the meaning of the General Data Protection Regulation and other national data protection laws of the Member States as well as other data protection regulations is reachable under:
+The responsible party within the meaning of the General Data Protection Regulation, other data protection laws applicable in the Member States of the European Union and other provisions of a data protection nature is:

 decon international GmbH